 The short sale representative or facilitator follows up by contacting a licensed real estate broker in California who has scant knowledge about short sale real estate transactions.
 The facilitator offers to refer the listing of the short sale to the broker.

-The broker, in turn remits a referral fee to the facilitator.
+The broker, in turn, remits a referral fee to the facilitator.
 Once this happens, the facilitator presents the homeowner with an agreement, which allows the facilitator to act as the homeowner’s negotiator for the short sale transaction.

 “Seller agrees that he will not market the property and will grant [short sale negotiator/facilitator] the right to market, negotiate and enter into agreements to sell the real estate to a third party.”